 LDR3003: Introduction to LeadershipCredits: 3Description: Multiple sections are offered each term.
-See listing below.
-Those still open for enrollment as of 7/22/14 are listed as OPEN.
-This course is open to all students except first year students.
-This is the gateway course for the Minor in Community Leadership, though students do not have to declare the minor in order to enroll.
+This is the gateway course for the Leadership Minor, though students do not have to declare the minor in order to enroll.
 The course introduces participants to the major theories of leadership and their application in personal and professional settings.
 Participants engage in self-reflective and applied learning activities that allow them to draw upon their personal characteristics and experiences in order to make connections between class work and their own developing leadership style.

 Description: Intergroup Dialogue is designed to provide foundational skills and knowledge needed to participate in and facilitate multicultural group interactions.
 It assumes that the most effective facilitators of cross cultural interactions possess competent levels of awareness, skill, knowledge and passion.
 Topics include: social identity development; prejudice and stereotyping and their effects on groups; the dynamics of difference and power, and their impact on the nature of social oppression and/or the positive advancement of equity , civility, and justice in the world; and development of group facilitation skills and their application to multicultural settings.
 Particular emphasis is placed on interpreting leadership theory and practice in the context of values, the Social Change Theory of leadership development, UNF's six core values, and related processes of values integration.
 This course is open to all Juniors and Seniors and satisfies the primary elective requirement for the Leadership Minor.